defra-design/accessibility/src/resources/content/how-to-make-a-qualtrics-form-more-accessible.md

 #### If your survey only is a single page
 You should change the ‘Next button text’ to be 'Submit' rather than 'Continue'.

-The Progress bar will be hidden by default, regardless of the selected option.
+As there is only one page, the Progress bar will be hidden by default, even if you don't select this option.

 Specify the department’s name within the survey header.
 For example, if this survey is being conducted for Defra, within the header will be: “Department for Environment Food & Rural Affairs”, or if it were being conducted for Natural England, the header would read “Natural England”.
 This department name is required as the logo is a decorative image which does not provide users of assistive technology with any information.
+Do not abbreviate the organisation name.

 Note: the Progress bar will be hidden by default, regardless of the selected option.